 After the Civil War, the old church was not able to handle the growing number of parishioners attending St. John's.
 Our current church building on Bay Street was erected in 1871, back when it was New York Avenue.

 As the new waves of immigration started coming to New York in the 1900s, we have been welcoming all immigrants and Americans into our church.
-God calls for to welcome all to His church - regardless of your background, language spoken, skin colour, heritage, wealth, disability, or sexual orientation/identity.
-And we have been doing just that since the church was first founded in 1843.
+God calls for us to welcome all to the church - regardless of your background, language spoken, skin colour, heritage, wealth, disability, or sexual orientation/identity.
+And we have been doing our best to do just that since the church was first founded in 1843.

 Please visit our Library Page for more details on our church history.